TeamNewPipe/website/_posts/2020-05-30-f-droid-repo.md

 Alternatively, in F-Droid, open the *Settings*, and choose *Repositories*.
 Then press the *plus* button, and paste the link if needed.

 Once you added the repository, update your package lists.
 If you had NewPipe installed from the official F-Droid repository before, you will have to uninstall this one before F-Droid will display the packages from our repository.
+Please make sure to [backup and restore the app data]({{ site.base_url }}/FAQ/tutorials/import-export-data/#export-subscriptions) to avoid losing your subscriptions, history and settings.

 The URL you need to copy is below.
 It includes the key's fingerprint for your convenience.